klaytn/kips/KIPs/kip-fungible_token.md

 #### name

-Returns the name of the token - e.g. `"Klaytn"`.
+Returns the name of the token - e.g. `"MyToken"`.

 OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.